Liebeck/pisco/README.md

   make build
 ```
 # Architecture
-##### Transformers:
+* **Pipeline:** Main pipeline that is executed for the evaluation.
+It will be used for 3-fold cross validation and a grid search.
-Features are called transformers.
-Each transformer must return the pipline object.
+* **Transformers:** Features are called transformers.
+Each transformer must return a scikit-learn pipeline object that will later the combined in /pisco/pipeline/pipleline.py with the main pipeline.